 Aloe Vera Water

-Aloe vera contains anthraquinone, which is a laxative; too much aloe results in unpleasant gastrointestinal symptoms and dehydration.
-Aloe does hold vitamin A, vitamin C, vitamin E, folic acid, calcium, and potassium.
-One meta-analysis showed that it might improve fasting blood glucose levels in people with type 2 diabetes and another study found that aloe was beneficial to individuals suffering from ulcerative colitis, because of its anti-inflammatory properties.
+Aloe vera contains anthraquinone, a laxative; too much aloe results in unpleasant gastrointestinal symptoms and dehydration.
+Aloe does contain vitamin A, vitamin C, vitamin E, folic acid, calcium, and potassium.
+One meta-analysis showed that it might improve fasting blood glucose levels in people with type 2 diabetes.
+Another study found that aloe was beneficial to individuals who have ulcerative colitis because of its anti-inflammatory properties.
 Manufacturers tend to add a good bit of sugar and other flavorings to aloe vera water to make it palatable.

-Claims about chlorophyll water range from it causing weight loss, increasing energy and improving mental clarity, to improving digestion.
-Obviously, none of this is actually proven.
-The only claim that might possibly be backed up by actual science is that chlorophyll water may help to prevent liver cancer in certain populations.
+Claims about chlorophyll water range from it, causing weight loss, increasing energy, improving mental clarity, and improving digestion.
+None of this is proven.
+The only claim that might be backed up by actual science is that chlorophyll water may help prevent liver cancer in specific populations.
 You could just eat a salad and be better off.
 Please don’t drink chlorophyll water if you’re on any immunosuppressants.

-You know what’s better than plain water?
+Do you know what’s better than plain water?
 Water that is said to strengthen your bones, reduce inflammation, bolster your thyroid, lower blood sugar, improve muscle function, and prevent cancer!
 I think that we can all agree that this sounds like a magical elixir.
 Let me know when that product becomes available.
-For now, it doesn’t exist.
+For now, it doesn’t exist, although maple water is often touted as a miracle drink.
 There is some evidence that the phytonutrients in maple syrup might be beneficial to health.
 We don’t know if those same phytonutrients are found in maple water.
-What we do know is that it doesn’t seem likely that maple water offers much in the way of vitamins and minerals, except for manganese, which precious few people are deficient in, and which some people consume too much of nowadays.
+We know it doesn’t seem likely that maple water offers much in the way of vitamins and minerals, except for manganese, which precious few people are deficient in, and some people consume too much of nowadays.